The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

 Its location is between the calcaneofibular ligament located on the surface of the tibia and the outer ankle.
 Excessive rotation of the foot outwards prevents the transverse ligament, which is located under the tibia.

-The structure of the ankle joint is primarily aimed at achieving the necessary mobility for walking.
 Thanks to the coordinated work of the muscles in the joint, movements in two planes are possible.
 In the frontal axis of the human ankle performs flexion and extension.
-In the vertical plane, rotation is possible: inward and in a small volume outward.
+The vertical plane, rotation is possible: inward and in a small volume outward.

 – providing mobility of the body;